vacuum hose lying across round jute rug

-All You Need to Know About Cleaning Your Natural Rug Co.
-Natural Fiber Area Rug
+All You Need to Know About Cleaning Your Natural Fiber Rug

 Natural rugs, while not hard to maintain, do require some TLC worthy of their beautiful, sustainable fibers and superior craftsmanship.
 Below are tips for regular maintenance of natural fiber rug, as well as instructions for spills and deeper cleaning.